federicoariton/Interactive_dasbhboard_Streamlit/README.md

-# Interactive Dashboard Project
+# Agricultural Data Dashboard: Analysis, Predictions, and Visualizations
 This project contains an interactive Streamlit dashboard for visualizing and predicting agricultural export trends.
+The dashboard enables users to analyze agricultural data, predict export values, and forecast future trends, facilitating data-driven decision-making in the agricultural sector.

+You can access the dashboard directly through Streamlit via the bottom provided below, or clone the repository and run it locally on your machine.

 [![Open in Streamlit](https://static.streamlit.io/badges/streamlit_badge_black_white.svg)](https://blank-app-151z7fxhmko.streamlit.app/)
 ### How to run it on your own machine